-Bell mouth reducers have a smaller opening in the end of a duct system.
+Bellmouth reducers have a smaller opening at the end of a duct system.
 The shaped of bell mouth reducers looks like a bell shape.
 Fabric expansion joints are sometimes used in a duct system.
-We also supply ducting expansion joints.
-Bellmouth reducers are primarily used to return air, or extract air in a building ventilation systems.
+We also provide ducting expansion joints.
+Bellmouth reducers help return air or extract air in building ventilation systems.

-The fitting pressure loss.
-The fitting pressure loss for a duct intake from an open space is equal to the velocity pressure.
-Therefore, it is equal to the the square of the velocity.
-By increasing the area at the intake you can drastically reduce the pressure drop of the fitting.
-Also a bellmouth reducer is used to reduce shock losses at entry.
+The fitting pressure loss for a ducted intake from an area equals the velocity pressure.
+Therefore, it is equal to the square of the velocity.
+Thus, by increasing the area at the intake, you can drastically reduce the pressure drop of the fitting.
+Also, a bellmouth reducer is used to reduce shock losses at entry.

 A bell-mouth reducers inlet duct is a form of convergent inlet air duct used to direct air into the inlet of a gas turbine engine.
 The area of a convergent duct gets smaller as the air flows into the engine.

-How To Choose A Bell Mouth Reducer.
+How To Choose A Bell Mouth Reducer

 Know the velocity of the air used for the bellmouth reducers.
 Also, know the well as the size of the duct.
 And the CFM is being handled by the duct section.
 Next, know that bell mouth reducers should taper at 45 degrees for smooth entry/exit of air.